Bam Adebayo NBA Playoffs Player Props: Heat vs. Bucks

 - Adebayo's opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Defensively, the Bucks are 14th in the league, allowing 113.3 points per game.
+- Defensively, the Bucks are ranked 14th in the NBA, conceding 113.3 points per contest.

 Bam Adebayo vs. the Bucks